-eCA shall handle eCA application information, subordinate CA application information and Cross-Certified CA's cross-certificate application information in accordance with the Electronic Signatures Act, WebTrust Principles and Criteria for Certification Authorities standards and the Personal Information Protection Act.
+eCA shall handle the application information of Subordinate CAs and Cross-Certified CAs in accordance with the Electronic Signatures Act, the audit scheme of WebTrust Principles and Criteria for Certification Authorities and the Personal Information Protection Act.

 eCA implements security measures to prevent confidential information against disclosure and damage.